-&lt;sup>47We average the tax rate across years to smooth fluctuations due to business cycle, investments, and other short-term events.
+49We average the tax rate across years to smooth fluctuations due to business cycles, investments, and other short-term events.
 Using the tax rate over gross margins yields a similar result.

-&lt;sup>48If Coop was to be taxed as a for profit firm, its tax rate (as a percentage of revenues) could be different from Esselunga due to differences in business operations, tax optimization strategies, etc.
+50If Coop was to be taxed as a for-profit firm, its tax rate (as a percentage of revenues) could be different from Esselunga due to differences in business operations, tax optimization strategies, etc.

-&lt;sup>49Additionally, the interests that members receive on this deposits were also taxed at a lower rate than interests on bank deposits in our sample period, making them more attractive.
+51Additionally, the interests that members receive on this deposits were also taxed at a lower rate than interests on bank deposits in our sample period, making them more attractive.
 Moreover, Coop was exempted from IRAP on its gross profits from investing these deposits.